applh/wparty/readme.txt

 * Coming soon: Theme Builder

+= NOTE =
-NOTE: The plugin also activates ALL shortcodes in Text Widgets.
+The plugin also activates ALL shortcodes in Text Widgets.
-It makes easier to write HTML content in WordPress Editor, using Pages, and then embed the content in Text Widgets.
+It makes easier to write HTML content in WordPress Editor, using Pages Rich Editor, and then embed the content in Text Widgets.

+= NOTE =
-NOTE: The plugin also disables wordpress AUTOP.
+The plugin also disables WordPress AUTO_P.

 Custom HTML styles attributes can be added (id, class, style).
 * [part name="page-name" id="my-id" class="my-class" style="background-color:#123456;"]

-= Manage easily Events or Multi-languages websites =
+= Manage easily Events or Multi-languages websites... = Conditions can be combined with widgets.

-= REDIRECT =
+= Redirect =
-* [part widget="redirect" instance="/url2/"]
+* [part widget="redirect" instance="/page-new-url/"]

-= CONDITIONS =
+= Conditions =
 * [part name="page-name" start="01-03-2013" end="25-03-2013"]
-* [part if="lang=fr" widget="redirect" instance="/url2/"]
+* [part if="lang=fr" widget="redirect" instance="/page-lang-fr/"]

 * Custom Menus can also be included.
 * [part menu="my-menu" name="page-name"]

 * Default LOOP can be included same as a widget:
 * Read more... http://codex.wordpress.org/Template_Tags/get_posts

 * [part widget="loop"]
 * [part widget="loop" args="numberposts=5&tag=my-tag1,my-tag2"]

-= CUSTOM LOOP HTML LAYOUT =
+= CUSTOM LOOP AND HTML LAYOUT =
 `
 [part widget="list" args="numberposts=5&tag=my-tag1,my-tag2"]
 <a href="PERMALINK"><h4>TITLE</h4></a>